City · Portugal · Europe

 Practical Tips

 The currency used in the Azores is the Euro.
-Credit cards are widely accepted, but it's wise to carry some cash for small purchases.
-SIM cards for mobile internet are available at the airport and major stores; it's recommended to bring an international adapter if your devices use a different plug type.
-Tipping is not mandatory but appreciated for good service; rounding up the bill or leaving small change is common.
-When dining, it's polite to finish your food, as leaving large portions uneaten can be seen as wasteful.
-When hiking, respect local trails and wildlife, and follow posted guidelines.
+Credit cards are widely accepted, but it is useful to have some cash on hand for smaller establishments.
+SIM cards can be purchased at the airport or local stores, with major providers offering competitive rates.
+Tipping is not mandatory but appreciated; rounding up the bill or leaving small change is common.
+When dining, it is polite to finish your meal, as leaving food uneaten can be seen as disrespectful.
+Public transportation is available, but renting a car can provide more flexibility, especially for exploring the rugged terrain.
+English is widely spoken, and Portuguese is the official language.

 Cultural Notes